Key Takeaway

 What is a Company Registration Number (CRN)?

-The Companies Registry assigns a seven-digit identifier known as the CRN, functioning as a type of social security number for your company.
+The Companies Registry assigns an eight-digit identifier known as the CRN, functioning as a type of social security number for your company.
 This CRN is significant in identifying your business within Hong Kong and is typically displayed in the upper left corner of your Certificate of Incorporation.

 We highlight the differences between the two in the table below: